 Some fourth- and fifth-year students receive fellowships, thereby enabling them to focus entirely on dissertation research.
 These come in three forms.
-First, up to five A&S Social Science Doctoral Dissertation Fellowships (SSDD) will be awarded to outstanding students for their fifth year of study, IF THEY HAVE SUCCESSFULLY DEFENDED A DISSERTATION OVERVIEW BY DECEMBER 1 OF THEIR FOURTH YEAR IN RESIDENCE AND HAVE DEMONSTRATED CONSISTENT EXCELLENCE THROUGHOUT THE PROGRAM.
+First, up to five A&S Social Science Doctoral Dissertation Fellowships (SSDD) will be awarded to outstanding students for their fifth year of study, IF THEY HAVE SUCCESSFULLY DEFENDED A DISSERTATION OVERVIEW BY DECEMBER 1 OF THEIR THIRD YEAR IN RESIDENCE AND HAVE DEMONSTRATED CONSISTENT EXCELLENCE THROUGHOUT THE PROGRAM.
 Second, up to five outstanding third- and fourth-year students will be nominated each year for university Mellon Fellowships (with preference given to third year students), to be used the following year (in year 4 or 5).
 Third, in some rare instances, the department may award an Umberger Fellowship to a fourth- or fifth-year student.

 Those fourth- and fifth-year students who do not receive such fellowships, but who have maintained good academic standing, receive assistantships, as in their second and third years, or may teach their own courses.
 Furthermore, in most cases (contingent upon funding availability from the university) students may obtain one additional year of funding through the teaching of their own courses.